hamzaaslam-cs/nodejs-boilerplate/README.md

-Project is by default configured with Database MySql and Mail Driver Mailtrap change configration according to your need in either env of in /config directory
+Project is by default configured with Database MySql and Mail Driver Mailtrap change configrations according to your need in either env or in /config directory

 ```bash